cambridge-cares/TheWorldAvatar/Agents/DistrictHeatingOptimisationTriggerAgent/README.md

 - EMISSION_ESTIMATION_AGENT=
 ```

 The `STACK_NAME` variable is used to identify the deployment mode of the agent (and a missing one will result in an error).
-In case the `STACK_NAME` is left blank, Blazegraph endpoint setting will be taken from the docker-compose file.
+In case the `STACK_NAME` is left blank, Blazegraph endpoint settings will be taken from the docker-compose file.
 Otherwise they will be retrieved using the StackClients.

 To build and publish the agent Docker image please use the following commands.
 Please note that all of those commands are bundled in the  `publish_docker_image.sh` convenience script.

 ```bash
 # Building the Docker image
 docker compose -f docker-compose.yml build
 # Publish the Docker image to the Github container registry
 docker image push ghcr.io/cambridge-cares/<image tag>:<version>
 ```